FORGET ME NOT, 2024

 Roll-up system for rolling the fabric back up quickly in case of severe weather change.

-Image - Technicalk drawing of the Forget Me Not handkachief
+Image - Technical drawing of the Forget Me Not handkachief with ISBN Nr. of the book Forget Me Not

-Technicalk drawing of the Forget Me Not handkachief
+Technical drawing of the Forget Me Not handkachief with ISBN Nr. of the book Forget Me Not

 Image - Forget-me-not handkerchief, from Fehrlin Textil AG.